Health Professions Specialist

 - Demonstrated success taking initiative, working independently and collaboratively

-Interestedcandidates should submit a resume, cover letter, and the names and contact information (email and/or telephone numbers) for three professional references.
-Applications will be reviewed until position is filled.
+Interested candidates are asked to submit a cover letter, resume, and the names and contact information (email and/or telephone numbers) for three professional references.
+Review of applications will continue until the position is filled.

 ABOUT AMHERST COLLEGE